Kate Middleton safely delivers royal couple's third child

 The Duchess of Cambridge was admitted to hospital in the early stages of labour on Monday.
 The Duke and Duchess of Cambridge, as the couple are officially known, drove from their home Kensington Palace in central London to St Mary’s Hospital in west London where their other two children, George and Charlotte, were also born.

-“The Duchess of Cambridge was admitted to St. Mary’s Hospital, Paddington, London, earlier this morning in the early stages of labour,” Kensington Palace had said in a statement.

-The new royal will be fifth-in-line to the British throne behind siblings Prince George, 4, and his two-year-old sister Princess Charlotte, William, and grandfather and heir Prince Charles.
+The new royal is the fifth-in-line to the British throne behind siblings Prince George, 4, and his two-year-old sister Princess Charlotte, William, and grandfather and heir Prince Charles.

 William’s younger brother Harry, who marries US actress Meghan Markle next month, will fall to sixth on the list.